Markovian stochastic approximation with expanding projections: Verifying noise conditions

-Finally, we shall state a result similar to \cite[Lemma 3]{saksman-vihola} yielding Condition \ref{cond:geom-erg} from simultaneous, but $\theta$-dependent, drift and minorisation conditions.
-These conditions can be verified for random-walk Metropolis kernels with a target distribution having super-exponential tail decay and sufficiently regular tail contours \citep{jarner-hansen,andrieu-moulines,saksman-vihola,vihola-asm}.
+Finally, we shall state a result similar to \cite{saksman-vihola}, Lemma~3, yielding Condition \ref{cond:geom-erg} from simultaneous, but $\theta$-dependent, drift and minorisation conditions.
+These conditions can be verified for random-walk Metropolis kernels with a target distribution having super-exponential tail decay and sufficiently regular tail contours \cite{jarner-hansen,andrieu-moulines,saksman-vihola,vihola-asm}. \begin{condition} Suppose that $P$ is an irreducible and aperiodic Markov kernel with invariant distribution $\pi$, that there exists a Borel set $C\subset\mathsf{X}$, a probability measure $\nu$ concentrated on $C$, constants $\lambda\in[0,1)$, $b<\infty$ and $\delta\in(0,1]$ such that $v :=\sup_{x\in C} V(x) <\infty$ and